dmbarbour/wikilon/docs/Caching.md

 At the moment I maintain a secure hash for each word in the dictionary, such that the secure hash is updated on any change to its definition, name, or its dependencies.
 Including the name allows the hash to be used broadly, e.g. allowing error reports.
 But a word-level hash is limited to that word, e.g. I cannot cache information about the larger dictionary.

-It seems useful that a lot of resources be associated directly with words, e.g. css could be loaded based on a word in the current dictionary (perhaps selected via cookie).
+It seems useful that a lot of resources be associated directly (one-to-one) with words, e.g. css could be loaded based on a word in the current dictionary (perhaps selected via cookie).
+But it should also be feasible to model multi-word resources (e.g. compiling one word/resource in terms of another) to effectively increase the number of resources per dictionary without increasing the number of words.

 # Cache Expiration